RoySegall/gizra.com/src/_posts/2018-01-07-elm-related-types.md

             ]
 ```

-Using `Person` as a typeclass instead would look something like this:
+Using `Person` as a typeclass instead would look something like this:[^haskelldeclaration]

+[^haskelldeclaration]:
+    If you happen to be familiar with languages like Haskell which have explicit
+    support for typeclasses, the declaration of this kind of function wouldn't
+    actually look much different.
+Instead of `viewPerson : Person p -> p -> Html
+    a`, you'd have something like `viewPerson :: Person p => p -> Html a`.

 ```elm
     viewPerson : Person p -> p -> Html a